SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 	`* Enter cloud URL (leave blank to disable remote management):`

 After providing the tenant URL, you have to register your Edge device with the Cumulocity tenant.
-For more information, see [Registering an Edge device with Cumulocity tenant](/guides/edge/installation/#registering-edge-device-with-cloud).
+For more information, see [Registering the Edge device with a Cumulocity tenant](/guides/edge/usage/#registering-the-edge-device-with-a-cumulocity-tenant).

 >**Important**: If you have configured the Cumulocity tenant URL during the post installation and then use this option with a blank URL, you will disable the Cumulocity tenant connectivity.